 Facebook fights back

 Facebook is stepping up its offensive to respond to questions about the role it played in Russian meddling in the 2016 presidential election.
-The move comes as it prepares to testify on Capitol Hill, Axios' David McCabe and Sara Fischer report.
+The moves come as it prepares to testify on Capitol Hill.

-Why it matters: Facebook is investing in full-page ads, new policies, and C-suite lobbying efforts as it stares down a crisis that imperils its reputation with Congress and its relationship with the public.
+Why it matters: Facebook is investing in full-page ads, new policies and C-suite lobbying efforts as it stares down a crisis that imperils its reputation with Congress and relationship with the public.
 In contrast, Google and Twitter have kept a lower profile in response to the same investigation.

-- Facebook ran ads in national outlets (including the front sections of the NYT, WashPost, and WSJ) and beltway publications on Wednesday laying out its plans to improve the handling of political ads.
+- Facebook ran ads in national outlets (including the front sections of the Times, Post and Wall Street Journal) and beltway publications on Wednesday laying out its plans to improve the handling of political ads.
+"We will fight any attempt to interfere with elections or civic engagement on Facebook," the ads said.
 Facebook is clearly trying to reach influential decision makers in Washington, rather than the public at large.

 - Facebook hired consulting firms on both sides of the aisle to help the company confront the controversy, according to a source familiar with the matter.
-The right-leaning Definers Public Affairs, for example, has pitched itself recently as being able to help Silicon Valley navigate the world of political opposition research.
+The right-leaning Definers Public Affairs has pitched itself recently as being able to help Silicon Valley navigate the world of political opposition research.
+On the left, Facebook is working with GreenLight Strategies (helmed by a former top aide to John Kerry) and TSD Communications, led by former Democratic operatives.

-- Facebook was the first to commit to testify before the Senate Intelligence Committee at a November 1 hearing.
+- Facebook was the first to commit to testifying before the Senate Intelligence Committee at a planned November 1 hearing.
+Twitter also says it will appear.
+Facebook also said it will attend a similar hearing in the House.
+Google has yet to say whether it will attend either.

 Internal frenzy: Top brass are closely involved in the effort to address the questions swirling around the Russia probes.

-- CEO Mark Zuckerberg, COO Sheryl Sandberg and top policy staffer Joel Kaplan have been working the phones — talking to players in D.C. about the issue, according to a source.
+- CEO Mark Zuckerberg, COO Sheryl Sandberg and top policy staffer Joel Kaplan have been working the phones — talking to players in DC about the issue, according to a source.
+Multiple lawmakers involved in the investigating say they have spoken with Zuckerberg recently.
+Top execs who are usually sparse with publicity have put their names on a number of statements, a sign of serious engagement at the C-suite level.

 - Other well-connected Facebook staffers are doing outreach for the company to reassure partners that it's taking this seriously.
 That includes Campbell Brown, the former CNN anchor who now runs the company's journalism initiative — which involves building close relationships with publishers.